IgniteUI/indigo-design-docfx/en/components/input.md

 # Input

-Use the Input component to collect user data such as strings and numbers fitting various contexts, dates, and other values.
+Use the Input component to collect user data such as strings, numbers fitting various contexts, dates, and other values, such as emails and passwords.
 Multiple inputs can be combined to craft easy-to-use and aesthetic forms.
 The Input is visually identical to the [Ignite UI for Angular Input Group Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html)

 ## Input Demo